mccsoft/backend-frontend-template/webapi/Lib/WebHooks/MccSoft.WebHooks/Readme.md

 - Backoff: exponential with jitter
 - Timeout per call: 30 seconds

-You can override these via builder.ResilienceOptions.
+You can override these via `builder.ResilienceOptions`.

 Delivery retries are managed via Hangfire and controlled by HangfireDelayInMinutes.

+⚠️ Retry attempts are executed via Hangfire.
+Make sure Hangfire server is running, otherwise WebHooks will not be delivered.

 ----